 3. Suppose 5 cm of rain falls over this region and takes 1 day to drain away.
-Estimate the rate of discharge past Salem (note, 1 cubic meter is 35.3 cubic feet).
-(5 points)
+Estimate the rate of discharge past Salem (note, 1 cubic meter is 35.3 cubic feet) and stage height in ft (5 points)

-4. Given this rate of discharge what is the stage height in ft?
-(5 points)
+4. What is the functional relationship between stage height and discharge (5 points)